ivotron/popper2-paper/paper/paper.md

 ### Generic workflow execution engines

 Few examples of this category are stable and mature scientific workflow engines like Nextflow, Pegasus, and Taverna which have recently introduced support running steps in software containers.
-Also in this category are frameworks that support, in addition to defining workflows, executing and sharing them, for example CK [@grigori_fursin_2020], REANA [@vsimko2019reana], OpenML [@vanschoren2014openml], among others [@isdahl2019out].
+Also in this category are frameworks that support, in addition to defining workflows, executing and sharing them, for example, CK [@grigori_fursin_2020], REANA [@vsimko2019reana], OpenML [@vanschoren2014openml], among others [@isdahl2019out].
 Popular workflow engines like Airflow and Luigi [@_luigi_] require specifying workflows using programming languages and also provide pluggable interfaces that require the installation of separate plugins.
 For example, Airflow and Luigi use Python, Copper [@_copper_engine_] uses Java, Dagr [@_dagr_] uses Scala and SciPipe [@lampa2019scipipe] uses Go as their workflow definition language.
 The goal with Popper is to minimize overhead both in terms of workflow language syntax and infrastructural requirements for running workflows and hence allow users to focus solely on writing the workflows.